 There.
 Well, enough about me.

 And me?
 I am the friend who clarifies for you why I like the things I do when no explanation seems plausible.
 Art critics find ingenious ways to approve of rap music, drag-queen theater, and other things which serve no function and which frankly frighten us.
 Artists create art; art critics keep them from being run out of town.
 So we are more important.
 If it was not for me, that thing hanging on the wall would be no more than some ... some food stain.
 Thrown there in petulant anger.
-Alright, on closer inspection it turns out that is in fact what it is [review next week].
-So I know what I'm talking about.
+Alright, on closer inspection it turns out that is in fact what it is [review next week], so clearly I know what I'm talking about.

 There.
 And now you are saying, "That Walter.
 Every week he starts off his reviews by talking about himself.
 Nevertheless, although I do not care to have these words attributed to me, or even to read them aloud, I must admit that I have indeed been compelled to read this far.
 Hmm.
 Maybe he is astute.
 And I am the pompous ass."

+Well said.
 Now I believe we are ready for the review.

 Well, now I can do them this great service without their permission.
 Our friends at Entros have closed the creative gap between art and critic by introducing the Entros Gallery of Fine Art.